Merdeka 118 is a 118-storey mixed-use tower developed in Kuala Lumpur, Malaysia.

 Merdeka 118 construction

-The mixed-use project is being built in phases.
+The mixed-use project was built in phases.
 The first phase encompasses the 118-storey tower and infrastructure for the surrounding area.

 The tower was topped out in June 2021, while the spire was completed in November 2021.